ronaldo0010/Mitigating-SYN-Flood/README.md

 * Reduced SYN timer
   - Decrease the time allowed between sending SYN-ACK and waiting to receive ACK.
 * Overwriting half-opened TCP Stack entries
-  - Replace oldest half-opened connection with incoming SYN packet
+  - Replace oldest half-opened connection with incoming SYN segment

-These methods are proven to be ineffective [rfc4987, 2007] since the attacker could easily linearily scale the frequency of SYN-packets sent.
+These methods are proven to be ineffective [rfc4987, 2007] since the attacker could easily linearily scale the frequency of SYN-segments sent.

 ### More Reliable Strategies
 * SYN-cookies
   - Uses a hidden cryptographic hash function to compete and store a secrete key.
-  - Function of the timestamp and source- and destination address of the received SYN-packet.
+  - Function of the timestamp and source- and destination address of the received SYN-segment.
   - Only adds an entry to the TCP stack once the final ACK is received and corresponds with the hash value stored.
   - Finally opens connection between client and server [A10 Networks, 2019]